rigcoinproject/rigcoin/README.md

 ---

 This repo contains the official open sources for Rigcoin NFTs and the Rigcoin token.
-The webapp is permanently available using the IPFS hash `k51qzi5uqu5dienjx47dvf4yjyf39i6n51j7hy5uozdtid8of8hm5yl0wg3yqf`
+The webapp is permanently available using the IPFS-IPNS hash below `k51qzi5uqu5dienjx47dvf4yjyf39i6n51j7hy5uozdtid8of8hm5yl0wg3yqf`

 ---